madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

-- [x] Cors errors when browsing certain podcast results
-- [x] Perfect the scrubbing (Mostly good to go at this point.
-The only potential issue is the coloring.
-Another pass on colors will be done after the first beta release.)

 ### Pre-Rust Revamp Release

-- [ ] Itunes
 - [ ] Verify All Button Interaction throughout
 - [ ] Test Edgecases and ensure errors can't happen throughout
 - [ ] Revamp Documentation